-This European Standard for safety of toys consists of the following parts:
+This European Standard, Safety of toys, consists of the following parts:

-- Part 1: Mechanical and physical properties - Part 2: Flammability - Part 3: Migration of certain elements - Part 4: Experimental sets for chemistry and related activities - Part 5: Chemical toys (sets) other than experimental sets - Part 7: Finger paints Requirements and test methods - Part 8: Activity toys for domestic use - Part 9: Organic chemical compounds Requirements - Part 10: Organic chemical compounds Sample preparation and extraction - Part 11: Organic chemical compounds Methods of analysis
+- Part 1: Mechanical and physical properties [the present document]; - Part 2: Flammability; - Part 3: Migration of certain elements; - Part 4: Experimental sets for chemistry and related activities; - Part 5: Chemical toys (sets) other than experimental sets; - Part 7: Finger paints Requirements and test methods; - Part 8: Activity toys for domestic use; - Part 9: Organic chemical compounds Requirements; - Part 10: Organic chemical compounds Sample preparation and extraction; - Part 11: Organic chemical compounds Methods of analysis; - Part 12: N-Nitrosamines and N-nitrosatable substances; - Part 13: Olfactory board games, cosmetic kits and gustative games; - Part 14: Trampolines for domestic use.

-NOTE 1 In addition to the above parts of EN 71, the following guidance documents have been published: CEN Report, CR 14379, Classification of toys - Guidelines, CEN Technical Report CEN/TR 15071, Safety of toys - National translations of warnings and instructions for use in EN 71, and CEN Technical Report CEN/TR 15371, Safety of toys - Replies to requests for interpretation of EN 71-1, EN 71-2, and EN 71-8.
+NOTE 1 In addition to the above parts of EN 71, the following documents have been published: the CEN Report CR 14379, Classification of toys - Guidelines, the CEN Technical Report CEN/TR 15071, Safety of toys - National translations of warnings and instructions for use in EN 71, and the CEN Technical Report CEN/TR 15371, Safety of toys - Replies to requests for interpretation of EN 71-1, EN 71-2, and EN 71-8.